fabiospampinato/vscode-todo-plus/README.md

 'Todo: Archive' // Archive finished todos
-'Todo: Embedded View - Filter' // Filter the embedded todos view 'Todo: Embedded View - Clear Filter' // Clear the filter in the embedded todos view
+'Todo: Embedded View - Filter' // Filter the embedded todos view 'Todo: Embedded View - Clear Filter' // Clear the filter in the embedded todos view 'Todo: Embedded View - Toggle View All Files' // Toggle between viewing all files or only the current one
 ```

 It adds 6 shortcuts when editing a `Todo` file: